BugaIulian/online-bookstore/README.md

 This README file aims to provide a brief overview of the project, this repository contains the source code for a school project that uses the Spring Framework, Lombok, SQL driver and Spring Validation.
 It is developed using the Spring Framework for building web applications, Lombok for reducing boilerplate code, SQL driver for connecting to a database and Spring Validation for data validation.
+We've also used the sendgrid API for email registering on the website and the Twilio API for SMS order.

 Authors